Data & Marketing Association: Consumer options

 direct marketers "would rather not spend their money sending direct mail to people who don’t want to receive it."

 While getting off their list is not free, the article said that "The service costs $2 and lasts for 10 years".

 The same article noted that "credit card offers are one of the biggest categories in your mailbox" and that one can opt out of these at no cost.
 Details can be found at DMAChoice.org.

 Consumer complaints about marketing practices are also accepted at the thedma.org website.

-Criticism of the DMA includes that compliance is voluntary; that enforcement is limited; and that the requirement for consumers to opt out of direct marketing, rather than opting in, favors marketers by making direct marketing the default.
+Criticism of the DMA includes that compliance is voluntary; that enforcement is limited; and that the requirement for consumers to opt out of direct marketing, rather than opting in, favours marketers by making direct marketing the default.

 International Federation of Direct Marketing Associations

 23 direct marketing trade associations from five continents established the International Federation of Direct Marketing Associations (IFDMA) in 1989.